Roman Settlement of the Col de Ceyssat: Archaeological context

 In the late 19th century, three inscriptions on domite were unearthed in the commune of Orcines, in a location designated as La Tourette.
 These inscriptions, two of which are engraved on statues, constitute dedications to Mercury made by Vindonius Silvanus and have been dated to the period between 151 and 180 by Bernard Rémy.
-Two additional, albeit more fragmentary, inscriptions on domite were also documented after the same century.
+Two additional, albeit more fragmentary, inscriptions on domite were also documented later in the same century.
 Furthermore, another statue fragment and a trident, whose discovery was reported at La Baraque, are believed to originate from this site.
 The discovery of these three dedications led to the interpretation of the site as a small sanctuary of Mercury, situated close to the Roman road.
 Additionally, a milestone erected by Claudius was also unearthed in the surrounding area.
 However, despite extensive research conducted in 2019 at the same location, the precise location of the earlier discoveries could not be determined.